TJCAJ/tnl/README.md

 ### **User/Visitor Goals**

 THE NUT LOW has been designed to be easily accessible for a specific target group.
-It is priarily a site where the user can access information about their local poker club in Stockholm, Sweden, upcoming games and learn more about playing poker.
+It is primarily a site where the user can access information about their local poker club in Stockholm, Sweden, upcoming games and learn more about playing poker.

 ### **First-Time User/Visitor**